cartof/digitalDLSorter/README.md

 --outputPath digitalDLSorterDemo --prefix Demo
 ```

-The training step will generate an h5 file with the model `digitalDLSorterTrainedModel.kullback_leibler_divergence.h5` and its weights `digitalDLSorterTrainedWeightsModel.kullback_leibler_divergence`, the list of genes for the input `digitalDLSorterTrainedModel.inputGeneList`, the target class names or cell types `digitalDLSorterTrainedModel.targetClassNames`, the model performance evaluation `digitalDLSorterTrainedModel.evalStats` and the predictions on the test set `digitalDLSorterTrainedModel.DeconvTestPredictions`.
+The training step will generate an h5 file with the model `Demo.digitalDLSorterTrainedModel.kullback_leibler_divergence.h5` and its weights `Demo.digitalDLSorterTrainedWeightsModel.kullback_leibler_divergence`, the list of genes for the input `Demo.digitalDLSorterTrainedModel.inputGeneList`, the target class names or cell types `Demo.digitalDLSorterTrainedModel.targetClassNames`, the model performance evaluation `Demo.digitalDLSorterTrainedModel.evalStats` and the predictions on the test set `Demo.digitalDLSorterTrainedModel.DeconvTestPredictions`.

 ## Predict samples with the model